-Following the Spin-Off, we expect our common stock will trade on the New York Stock Exchange under the ticker symbol "GEV."
+Our common stock has been approved for listing on the New York Stock Exchange under the ticker symbol "GEV."

 Our Corporate Information

 We are a wholly-owned subsidiary of GE.
 We were formed on February 28, 2023 to serve as a holding company for the GE Vernova business.
 We have engaged in no business operations to date and have no assets or liabilities of any kind, other than those incidental to our formation and reorganization to acquire the assets and liabilities of the GE Vernova business prior to the Spin-Off.
 Our corporate headquarters will be located at 58 Charles Street, Cambridge, Massachusetts 02141, and our telephone number is (617) 674-7555.
 Our website address is www.gevernova.com.
 Information contained on, or that can be accessed through, our website is not part of, and is not incorporated into, this Information Statement.
 GE Vernova LLC will convert into a corporation and will be renamed GE Vernova Inc. prior to the completion of the Spin-Off.